ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.1.0 ***
+- FIX: Fixed non functional CH_DBG_ENABLE_STACK_CHECK option in the Cortex-M3 caused by GCC 4.5.0, the fix also improves the context switch performance because GCC 4.5.0 apparently was generating useless instructions within the very critical context switch code (bug 3019738)(backported in 2.0.1).
 - FIX: Fixed insufficient stack space assigned to the idle thread in Cortex-M3 port (bug 3019594)(backported in 2.0.1).
 - FIX: Fixed missing check in chIQReadTimeout() and chIQWriteTimeout() (bug